 Select Edit to change the settings.
-When your changes are complete, press the Esc key to return to the Action menu, and select Execute to upload or download the designated file.
-After you download a new image file, the device should be rebooted.
+When your changes are complete, press the Esc key to return to the Action menu, and select Execute to upload or download the designated file

-If you are downloading a new boot image, please follow these steps:
+If you are downloading a new boot & image, please follow these steps:

 - Download the new boot code.
-DO NOT RESET THE DEVICE.
+DO NOT RESET THE DEVICE!

 - 2. Download the new software image.

 - 3. Reset the device now.